SubleXBle/Fail2Ban-Report/README.md

 ---

+🪳 Bugfixing (a.k.a. cockroach control)

+    ✅ Date Filter : will now only show Events from the selected Date

+---

 ## 🗺️ Roadmap & State of Project

 Fail2Ban-Report is designed to be lightweight, modular, and open to future improvements.
 The following features are currently planned: